 CTC wants to keep helmets an optional choice.
-Forcing people to wear helmets deters people from cycling and undermines the public health benefits of cycling.
+Forcing - or strongly encouraging - people to wear helmets deters people from cycling and undermines the public health benefits of cycling.
 This campaign seeks to educate policy makers and block misguided attempts at legislation.

 Lorries are disproportionately involved in the deaths of cyclists.
 The Department for Transport has granted a trial to allow longer lorries onto Britain's roads, a move which CTC believe will greatly increase the risk to cyclists.